 What do the Blackhawks do with Brent Seabrook?

-Seabrook has signed to arguably the worst contract in the NHL with an AAV of $6.88 million and a full no-movement clause for FOUR.
+Seabrook has signed to arguably the worst contract in the NHL with an annual average value of $6.88 million and a full no-movement clause for FOUR.
 MORE.
 YEARS.
-There is simply nothing the Blackhawks can do.
+There is simply nothing the Blackhawks can do to move Seabrook.
 Thanks, Stan.

 Was letting Corey Crawford hit the free-agent market the right decision?